 - traffic shaping (scheduling) of bidirectional traffic (one limit for the total of upload + download)

 Simple queues have a strict order - each packet must go through every queue until it reaches one queue which conditions fit packet parameters or until the end of the queues list is reached.
 For example, In the case of 1000 queues, a packet for the last queue will need to proceed through 999 queues before it will reach the destination.

 In the following example, we have one SOHO device with two connected units PC and Server.

 We have a 15 Mbps connection available from ISP in this case.
 We want to be sure the server receives enough traffic, so we will configure a simple queue with a limit-at parameter to guarantee a server to receive 5Mbps:

-Queue tree creates only a one-directional queue in one of the HTBs.
-It is also the only way how to add queue on the separate interface.
-This way it is possible to ease mangle configuration - you don't need separate marks for download and upload - only the upload will get to Public interface and only the download will get to a Private interface.
-The main difference from Simple Queues is that Queue tree is not ordered - all traffic pass it together.
+The queue tree creates only a one-directional queue in one of the HTBs.
+It is also the only way how to add a queue on a separate interface.
+This way it is possible to ease mangle configuration - you don't need separate marks for download and upload - only the upload will get to the Public interface and only the download will get to a Private interface.
+The main difference from Simple Queues is that the Queue tree is not ordered - all traffic passes it together.

-In the following example we will mark all the packets coming from preconfigured in-interface-list=LAN and will limit the traffic with queue tree based on these packet marks.
+In the following example, we will mark all the packets coming from preconfigured in-interface-list=LAN and will limit the traffic with a queue tree based on these packet marks.

 Let`s create a firewall address-list: